gavinberetvas/calculator/README.md

 ## Summary

-This was the final assignment in the Odin Project's [Foundations course.](https://www.theodinproject.com/lessons/foundations-calculator)
+This is the final assignment in the Odin Project's [Foundations course.](https://www.theodinproject.com/lessons/foundations-calculator)

 Coded in HTML5, CSS3, and Vanilla JS/ES6.